Speaking To Engage And Influence

 Consider the following:

 • Body Language – Our body language plays a crucial role in engaging our audience.
-To keep them interested, we must use confident and positive body language.
-This involves maintaining good posture, making eye contact, and using expressive gestures.
-When we stand up straight and establish eye contact with our audience, it signals confidence and makes us more engaging.
+To keep them interested, we must use confident and positive body language, such as good posture, making eye contact, and using expressive gestures.
+When we stand up straight and establish direct eye contact with our audience, it signals confidence.
+In fact, research has found people also find it attractive.
 By consciously using our body language to enhance engagement, we can effectively capture and hold our audience’s attention.

 • Storytelling And Humor – Storytelling and humor can be powerful tools for keeping our audience engaged.
-People tend to remember stories more effectively than plain facts or data, making storytelling a valuable tool for creating engaging presentations.
-Humor is also effective in this regard, as it can capture the audience’s attention and reengage them, ensuring they stay focused on our message.
+People tend to remember stories more effectively than plain facts or data, making storytelling a valuable tool for creating engaging conversations.
+Humor is also effective, as it can capture the audience’s attention and reengage them, ensuring they stay focused on our message.
+Don’t shy away from using (workplace appropriate) humor to lighten the mood.
+Showing a bit of personality is part of showing authenticity.

 Employing positive body language, staying authentic, and infusing energy into our presentations are effective ways to keep our audience engaged and attentive.
 These strategies not only make our message more relatable and approachable but also help establish a connection with our audience, making them more likely to stay engaged throughout our presentation.

 Speaking to engage and influence is a skill that requires practice.
-To effectively engage and influence our audience, we need to become comfortable with our message and deliver it in a memorable and impactful way.
-This means refining our communication techniques and continuously working on our presentation skills.
+To effectively engage and influence our audience, we need to be comfortable with our message and deliver it in a memorable and impactful way.
+This means refining our communication techniques and working on these skills.

 Consider the following:

 • Verbalize Out Loud – Preparing for a presentation or meeting involves practicing our message out loud.
+It may seem silly, but for high-stakes meetings, the ROI is worth it.
 This entails speaking as if we were addressing our actual audience.
-One effective method is recording ourselves delivering the presentation.
+One effective method is recording ourselves delivering the practice presentation.
 By reviewing the recording, we can take note of our tone, body language, and work on eliminating filler words.
-The more we practice verbalizing our presentation, the more confident we become in our delivery.speaking to engage and influence
+The more we practice verbalizing our presentation, the more confident we are in our delivery.speaking to engage and influence

 • Bullets – At times, we might find ourselves overwhelmed with the amount of information we want to convey.
 To boost our confidence, we can outline our key points and practice discussing them.
 Instead of scripting or memorizing verbatim, we can jot down three main bullet points and develop three subpoints for each.
-This approach helps us become more at ease with our message.
+This approach helps us become more at ease with our message because we’re not memorizing things word by word, which can quickly throw us off if we forget!

 If you want to see the full LIVE version of Jessica and Lung’s conversation, check out Jessica’s Youtube Channel.